grommet/grommet/src/js/components/RadioButtonGroup/README.md

 **onChange**

 Function that will be called when the user clicks on one of the radio
       buttons.
-It will be passed as a React event object.
+It will be passed a React event object.

 ```
 function